CryoSerg/horo_VoiceAssistant/README.md

-# JARVIS Voice Assistant
+# Horo Voice Assistant

 ![We are NOT limited by the technology of our time!](poster.jpg)

-`Jarvis` - is a voice assistant made as an experiment using neural networks for things like **STT/TTS/Wake Word/NLU** etc.
+`Horo` - is a voice assistant made as an experiment using neural networks for things like **STT/TTS/Wake Word/NLU** etc.

 The main project challenges we try to achieve is:
  - 100% offline *(no cloud)*